Workplace Giving.co.uk

-Paid Volunteer Leave in the UK — A Practical Guide
+Paid Volunteer Leave UK — 2026 Practical Guide for Employers

-Everything UK employers need to know about offering paid volunteer leave (volunteer time off / VTO) — typical allowances, policy design, legal position, and how to track it.
+Everything UK employers need to know about paid volunteer leave (VTO) — typical allowances, policy design, legal position, and tracking.

 Paid volunteer leave — sometimes called volunteer time off or VTO — is leave the employer pays for, but which the employee uses to volunteer for a charity, cause, or community organisation rather than to take a holiday.